philip-goh/unicorn_workers/README.md

 This appears to be the simplest way of scaling out requests that are IO bound.
 As we have 10 threads, we can handle 10 concurrent requests.

+The added benefit of this is that we can also handle multiple connections that are not IO bound.

 ## eventlet

 If monkey_patch works, then we can handle loads of concurrent requests.
 In the test case, we can handle 24 requests concurrently.